 init 5

-upgrade a siduction installation to the latest version.
-It is described
+apt full-upgrade is the recommended procedure to upgrade a siduction installation to the latest version.
+It is described in more detail here:

-installed system - full-upgrade.
+Updating an installed system - full-upgrade.

 The Networkmanager integrated in all graphical interfaces of siduction offers a quick configuration of network cards (Ethernet and wireless).
 It is mostly self-explanatory.
 In the terminal, the script nmcli provides access to the netwokmanagers functionality.
-Wireless networks are scanned by the script.
-You can choose WEP as well as WPA encryption methods and use the wireless-tools or wpasupplicant backends to configure wireless networks.
-Ethernet configuration is done automatically when using a DHCP server on the router (dynamic assignment of an IP address), but manual setup (from netmasks to nameservers) is also possible with this script.

-The start command in the console is
+The start command in the console is nmcli or nmtui .
+If the script is not available, install it with:

 apt install network-manager